Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 ```

 !!!
 Tip annotate "Having very complex metagenomes"
-    The pre-clustering step can be used to simplify the taxonomy of the contigs.
-This can be done in several ways:
+    The pre-clustering step can be used to simplify the taxonomy of the contigs, let [NCBI's taxonomy browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi) help you identify taxon-id's for simplification.
+The simplification can be done in several ways:

     - Make sure your contamination database is up to date and removes the relevant taxa.
     - Exclude unclassified contigs with `--keep_unclassified false` parameter.